varigence/docs/bimlflex/trial-process/creating-and-configuring-a-bimlflex-project.md

 ### Configure BimlStudio to build for Sal Server 2016 SSIS

 Right-click the project name `BimlFlex Trial Project.mst` in the logical view and choose properties to display the BimlStudio project properties.
-Update the SQL Server version setting to build out to SQL Server 2016.
+Update the SQL Server version setting to build out to the correct SQL Server version.

+For the `DDL Build Mode` setting, change the default `SsisPackages` to `None`.
+BimlStudio creates SSIS Projects and packages to create all databases, schemas and tables by default.
+Since BimlFlex uses either the Generate Scripts function or the separately created SSDT Project, these automatically generated projects are not needed.

 Click the `Save All` button or menu option to save the metadata and project settings.